BS, Auburn University 1996

 PhD, University of Georgia 2017

-Josh is the Interim Director of the Master of International Policy graduate program, as well as a CITS Fellow.
-His main areas of interest are security studies, grand strategy, foreign policy, and civil-military relations.
-His research currently focuses on the strategic relevance of foreign publics, global public opinion, public diplomacy, and smart power.
-Josh graduated from Auburn University and received a commission in the United States Marine Corps in June 1996.
-Throughout his Marine Corps career, Josh has served as both a pilot, accumulating over 1000 hours of flight time, and an intelligence officer.
+Josh is the Interim Director of the Center for International Trade and Security (CITS) and UGA’s Master of International Policy (MIP) program.
+Prior to working with CITS, Josh spent 22 years as an officer in the U.S. Marine Corps serving as both a pilot, and most recently, an intelligence officer.
 Of note, he served as the Officer-in-Charge of the Economic and Political Intelligence Cell in Helmand Province, Afghanistan, the Director of Academics at the Marine Corps Mountain Warfare Training Center in Bridgeport, California, and the Deputy Assistant Chief of Staff at Force Headquarters Group in New Orleans, Louisiana.
+Josh is also a former assistant editor for the journal Intelligence and National Security.
+Josh’s main areas of interest are security studies, grand strategy, foreign policy, and civil-military relations.
+His research focuses on the strategic relevance of foreign publics, global public opinion, public diplomacy, and smart power.
 His wife, Molly, is from Olympia, Washington.
 Josh and Molly have two sons, Cooper and Cody.

 Honors, Awards, and Achievements